Should I get vaccinated?

 All residents across Missouri and Illinois (ages 12+) are now eligible to receive the COVID-19 vaccine.

 As supply allows, health departments, hospital systems, and doctor’s offices across the St. Louis region are scheduling appointments for the COVID-19 vaccine.
-With few exceptions, all vaccinations are given by appointment only.
 Please review each vaccinator’s guidelines carefully below.

 Click on each provider’s logo below to find registration information, or to schedule an appointment: